NaomiProject/Naomi/README.md

 Please make sure to read the [Contributing Guide](https://github.com/NaomiProject/Naomi/blob/naomi-dev/CONTRIBUTING.md) before making a pull request.

-Thank you to all the people who already contributed to Naomi!
+Thank you to all the people who have already contributed to Naomi!

 <a href="https://github.com/naomiproject/naomi/graphs/contributors"><img src="https://opencollective.com/projectnaomi/contributors.svg?width=890" /></a>